ThomasKnobloch/smart-house/README.md

 This project has been done without any rich JavaScript framework.
 I thought that a simple application like this should be as light and readable as possible.

-The project implements the MVC model in order to be flexible and extensible.
+The project implements the MVC pattern in order to be flexible and extensible.

 ## Floor Plan SVG